deepalib1710/Lingua-Franca/README.md

 - The Network reactor can drop packets or temporarily mark links as down.
 - The Client reactor may implement simple retry logic or timeout handling in response to missing responses.

-Suggested experiments:

-- Configure a link to fail intermittently and observe how often the client must retry and how retries affect logical scheduling.
-- Introduce exponential backoff on retries in the client and compare to fixed-interval retry strategies.

 ## The NTP System Example